 This curve will go right where your fold will be.
 Make sure that the curve is HALF the width that you want it.
 This will depend on if you are using one or two straps on each front side coming to the middle back with two or four straps.

 Here is the final piece with the fold mark.
 You can see where my line was drawn for the strappy back and where the curve comes up from the U back.
 This piece is used from one strap on each side (so two straps coming together in the back.
 The width would need to increase if using two straps on each side!

 So, there you have it!
 You cut the back piece on the fold, and sew it exactly like the U back, but instead of straps going into two back openings, they go together into one opening!

 This is the first one I hacked.
 I used two layers of supplex from Boho Fabrics (click for 10% off your first order!).

 The final one I have made, I tried two straps going out of each side.
 I apparently didn’t trim the straps enough before turning, because they are a tad bulky on this one.
 I like the two straps, as it is a bit more comfortable with the weight being distributed evenly, but honestly I’ll probably make future ones with just one on each side!
 This one is also made with supplex from Phee!
 This supplex is so incredibly soft… I have another color on the way and I can’t wait to sew up more leggings and PSB sets!
 This one is paired with some strides (written here).

 In all of these, I have omitted the elastic in the band around the ribs.
 The double layer of supplex is plenty of support for me.
 Not saying this will work for everyone, but I have a comfort issue with too much compression and prefer without! 🙂

-This hack makes for a pretty basic sports bra, but also such a quick sew!
+This hack makes for a pretty basic Power Sports Bra, but also such a quick sew!
 What do you think?
 Is this one of the hacks that you will try?

 As always, let me know if you have any questions or comments!
 Thanks for stopping by!